saivardhan96/digital-library-management-system/README.md

-Sure!
-Here's a detailed **README** file template for your **Digital Library Management System** that will guide users through the setup and running process.

----

 # Digital Library Management System

 This is a Digital Library Management System developed in **Java** with a **MySQL** database.
-It allows users to manage books in a library, including adding, updating, and deleting book records, as well as managing user information.
+It allows users to manage books in a library, including adding, updating, and deleting book records.

 ## Table of Contents